Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Methodology

 In the section above, we query $\languagemodel$ to extract $\languagemodel(t_i)$, i.e. the probability with which the $\languagemodel$ would predict the next token in question given a certain context.
 However, in natural language, some tokens are more rare than others.
 Intuitively, the probability with which a model predicts a certain token would depend on how rare such a token is.
 For instance, for a frequently occurring token such as \emph{the} or \emph{and} the model might predict a high probability, while for a more infrequent token the model naturally predicts a lower probability.
 We hypothesize that this occurs regardless of whether the model has seen the sequence of interest at training time or not.

 Thus, to optimally retrieve the information meaningful for membership we \emph{normalize} the model output with a value that takes into account the rarity of a token.
-Prior work on sentence-level membership inference has approached this in various ways.
-For instance, Carlini et al.~\cite{carlini2021extracting} consider the zlib entropy of a sequence, while Mattern et al.~\cite{mattern2023membership} use the predicted probability of a reference model.
+Prior work on sequence-level membership inference has approached this in various ways.
+For instance, Carlini et al.~\cite{carlini2021extracting} consider the zlib entropy of a sequence or use the predicted probability of a reference model.
 While zlib considers the entropy of a sequence and does not provide token-specific information, the use of a reference model requires using another model which also uses the exact same tokenizer $T$ as $\languagemodel$, which is often not available.
-Instead, we propose different $\normalization$ strategies, providing token-specific normalization approaches based on the data and the model the auditor $\attacker$ already has access to.
+Instead, we propose different token-specific $\normalization$ approaches based on the data and the model the auditor $\attacker$ already has access to.